yuhiremath/Titanic/README.md

 * Performed cross validation using the train data to find the best 'c' and 'gamma' value for SVM.

 ## Model
-* Used SVM for with the best parameters achieved in Cross Validation.
+* Used SVM with the best parameters achieved in Cross Validation.

 ## Score
-* This approach give a score of 80.3% accuracy.
+* This approach gave a score of 80.3% accuracy.